jordiperendreu/wallet-kata/README.md

 * You "prepare" the payment, and the provider gives you the `payment_id`, so you can link it before doing the payment
 * You can provide your `order_id` to the payment, so you can link payment and your transaction

+Using one of the two solutions would solve the problem.

 ### Performance
 The indexes of the database currently are the needed ones: